Plan to support St. Luke's

 Once the stock is in the St. Luke’s account, you will receive a letter from St. Luke’s valuing your gift by the mean value per share on the date it arrived in the School’s account.

 Individuals may choose to set up a charitable bequest to St. Luke’s by including the school in their will or estate plan.
 Bequests can take many forms, such as residuary, outright, or contingent bequests; retirement fund gifts; or living trusts.
 Gifts to St. Luke’s from an individual’s estate are exempt from federal estate taxes.
 Bequests can either be unrestricted or restricted and can be designated for expendable or endowed funds, enabling donors to specify how they would like their gifts to be used to benefit St. Luke’s.
-Please contact Avery Gard, Director of Development, at 210-826-0664 for additional information.
+Please contact Joyce Horner, Director of Development, at 210-826-0664 for additional information.